pantheon-systems/documentation/source/content/guides/secure-development/08-phpinfo.md

 - `phpinfo` exposes sensitive information, including the password to connect to the DB

-- You must delete any `phpinfo` file you create immediately after review
+- Delete any `phpinfo` file you create immediately after review

 ### Drupal Note